peanutbutterandcrackers/chiyoko/README.md

           'Oh-no-I've-run-out-of-all-my-space-and-this-is-the-only-HDD-with-some-remaining' directory/folder.

           Special Parameter: Setting DESTINATION to be '__in-place__' does all the processing in the same directory.
           So, you'll have everything in the same directory, but compressed.
+(This special parameter's syntax has been intentionlly made to resemble Python's special variable syntax.)

       -I turns on photo processing.
 Photo processing as in resizes everything to be 1000xautomatic_value size (by default) An optional parameter to -I can change the resize scale.
 I generally use 1300, 1700 and similar numbers for the